Rumors Fly that Dick's Sporting Goods Gun-Grabbing Ex-CEO Is Mulling PA Senate Bid

 Dan Garcia, a member of the Pennsylvania Republican Party’s State Committee, told Breitbart News he received a call May 16 from a Harrisburg phone number polling him about Stack as a potential Senate candidate in the GOP primary.

-Garcia said the caller went through usual generic topics about jobs, immigration, and abortion, but said, “It wasn’t until the very end that it turned into how likely, you know, let me talk to you a bit about Ed Stack, former CEO of Dick’s Sporting Goods.”
+Garcia said the caller went through usual topics about jobs, immigration, and abortion but said, “It wasn’t until the very end that it turned into how likely, you know, let me talk to you a bit about Ed Stack, former CEO of Dick’s Sporting Goods.”

 Garcia said the caller ran through hypotheticals about Stack, asking questions such as, “Would you be less likely or more likely to vote for him if you knew” Stack had created jobs, or if he were to have supported Donald Trump, or if he were to have supported Mitt Romney.